Urpagin/Urpagin/README.md

 ### `gh-topicgen` 💃🏼🎴

-Notice how all my repositories, without exception, have all topics?
+Notice how all my repositories, without exception, have topics?
 That's thanks to this thingymabob below, it is now possible for you too!
 > [https://github.com/Urpagin/gh-topicgen](https://github.com/Urpagin/gh-topicgen)

 ---